Places of Mystery III: Sylvan Settings: Contents

 Places of Mystery III: Sylvan Settings describes detailed outdoor settings such as a Viking burial longship, a ring of sacrificial oak trees, and a marsh, each of which can be used by gamemasters to supplement their role-playing adventures.
 Each area is accompanied by a map scaled for 25 mm miniatures.
 The book also includes descriptions of several traps and poisons.
 Sylvan Settings does not use the rules for any particular role-playing game such as Dungeons & Dragons or RuneQuest, leaving the gamemaster free to use the material with any role-playing game.

 Publication history

 In 1983, The Companions, a games company in Bath, Maine, published the first of four supplements describing various settings for role-playing games, Places of Mystery I: Chilling Chambers.
 This was followed by Places of Mystery II: Alluring Alcoves in 1984, and Places of Mystery III: Sylvan Settings in 1985, a 32-page saddle-stapled softcover book designed by Terry DeRoche, Larry Hamilton, Chris Hewish, Patrick Hills, Mike Lawson, Edward Nutter, Dennis O'Brien, Scott Ramsay, Peter L. Rice, Gig Weeks, Bud Wellington, and Wm.
-John Wheeler, with illustraitons by John J. Leavitt, Peter L. Rice, and Patrick Rowland.
+John Wheeler, with illustrations by John J. Leavitt, Peter L. Rice, and Patrick Rowland.
 One more supplement in the series followed in 1986, Places of Mystery IV: Highroad.